Konstantin Menshov: 2015–16 season

 Competing in the 2015–16 ISU Challenger Series, Menshov took bronze at the 2015 Nebelhorn Trophy before winning gold at the 2015 Finlandia Trophy, his first international victory since the 2012 NRW Trophy.
 He went on to win gold at the Merano Cup.

 Menshov sustained a shoulder injury at the 2016 Russian Nationals.
 On June 1, 2016, he announced his retirement from competitive skating and his transition to a coaching career.
 Commenting in July 2016, he said, "I already had the same kind of injury with my other shoulder and, of course, it's quite problematic to compete with both those injuries.
 I was able to recover almost all of my jumping elements to the previous level, but the fact is that the performance of choreographic movements causes me pain."

 Skating technique

 Menshov practiced different quadruple jumps, such as the 4T, 4S, 4Lo, and 4T-3T combination, and also attempted a 4T-4T combination.
-Beginning in 2014, he included two quads in his short program – a 4T-3T combination and a solo 4S.
-He landed both of the jumps at his Grand Prix events and 2015 Russian Championships.

 In the 2015–16 season, at the age of 32, Menshov attempted three quads in his free skate.
 He landed 4T-3T combination and 4S in his free skate at the 2015 Nebelhorn Trophy while falling on his 4T attempt in the second half.
 He landed three quads – 4T-3T, 4S and 4T – in the free program at the 2015 Merano Cup, although he stepped out on the last quad.